noahbclarkson/krypto/README.md

 ## What is the mass-correlation-relation algorithm?

-The mass-correlation-relation algorithm is a self-developed predtive-model that uses the human-unobservable relations between technicals and other data in an array of tickers to make future predictions about the price change in another ticker.
+The mass-correlation-relation algorithm is a self-developed predictive-model that uses the human-unobservable relations between technicals and other data in an array of tickers to make future predictions about the price change in another ticker.
 This is how it works:

 Firt we get an array of tickers and get their historical data for a large time frame at a certain interval.
 Krypto's default is 7,000 data points at 15 minute intervals for the 18 possible tickers on binance-futures (BUSD).
 Then, for each interval, for each ticker, we compute a number of technical indicators.
 Most of these indicators are well-known technical indicators that have been used in finance for decades.
 These include; the Stochastic Oscillator, the Relative Strength Index, and the Commodity Channel Index.
 We also compute a number of custom indicators.
 These are explained below: